GenesisEducationKyiv/software-engineering-school-5-0-mykyyta/docs/adr/005-use-jwt.md

 - security
 - backend

+## Context

+The task was to find a suitable method for handling user subscriptions in a secure way — including confirmation and preference updates — without requiring a full user management system.

 ## Decision rationale

-The application needed a simple way to authenticate users for protected actions like confirming subscriptions or managing preferences.
+The application needed a simple way to authenticate users for protected actions like confirming subscriptions.

 Given the scope of the project and the fact that it doesn't require full user sessions or social login, I opted for stateless token-based authentication.